Sam Cane: 2025 onwards

 In 2025 after his season with Tokyo Sungoliath he played for the Barbarians against South Africa.

 Personal life

 Sam Cane met Harriet Allen in 2015 at a Hamilton bar when Harriet "confidently walked up to the rugby player and asked if he was single".
-They got engaged in 2018, and married each other in December 2019, sharing their vows in front of around 100 guests, including family, friends, and Cane's All Black teammates.
+They became engaged in 2018, and married each other in December 2019, sharing their vows in front of around 100 guests, including family, friends, and Cane's All Black teammates.
 In 2022, the couple announced the birth of their first child, Hudson George Cane, via Instagram.
+In 2024, they announced the birth of their second son, Reeve William Cane.

 In an interview after the 2023 Rugby World Cup Final, Cane said that there were "obviously so many shit [sic] emotions, on a personal level and on behalf of the team", but added that he felt "a heck of a lot of pride with the way the boys fought out there tonight".